 They can also carry a single human-sized passenger tirelessly at full movement rate, covering up to 300 miles in a single day.
-All sakina possess 50% magic resistance and can only be
+All sakina possess 50% magic resistance and can only be harmed by magical weapons.

 Habitat/Society: The sky is home to all sakina.
 They are solitary wanderers who claim no lair and hoard no treasure.